Sylius/SyliusResourceBundle/docs/configure_your_resource.md

 On your Twig templates, the `order` variable will be replaced by the `cart` one.

-As an example, on a `show` operation these Twig variables wille be available:
+As an example, on a `show` operation following Twig variables will be available:

 | Name      | Type                                    |
 |-----------|-----------------------------------------|